a1g0rithm/thermostat/README.md

 See http://makeatronics.blogspot.com/2013/06/24v-ac-solid-state-relay-board.html for how to wire the thermostat into your heating/cooling system, and https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/hardware for how to wire the temperature sensor into the Pi.

-The author's HVAC system had separate R and Rc hot lines, with the furnace switched to the R and the A/C and fan switched to the Rc lines, and so required two separate
-Makeatronics 24V AC SSR Boards.
-YMMV.

 ##Temperature Sensor Calibration: